Benefits of quitting

 - making it harder for your baby to get food and oxygen

 - your baby being born unwell, which can continue to cause ongoing problems

 - a more difficult labour, increasing the chance of your baby dying at birth

 - Sudden Infant Death Syndrome (SIDS) after your baby is born

 - your child becoming a smoker later in life.

 If you are pregnant now, it is never too late to quit smoking during pregnancy.
 It will improve your own health as well as your baby’s health.

 If you are an Aboriginal woman living in South Australia who smokes, and you are pregnant or thinking about starting a family, visit giveupsmokes.com.au for quitting opportunities.

 Smoking when breastfeeding

-If you smoke and are breastfeeding, the best thing you can do for your baby is quit or cut down, because this will stop lots of poisons being passed to your baby through breast milk.
-If you can’t manage this, you should keep breastfeeding, because it will help protect your baby against sickness.
-You should breastfeed your baby just before smoking (or using Nicotine Replacement Therapy) to reduce the amount of nicotine your baby will get in breast milk.
+If you smoke and are breastfeeding, the best thing you can do for your baby is quit smoking or cut down the amount you smoke.
+This will stop lots of poisons being passed to your baby through your breast milk.
+If you are unable to manage this, keep breastfeeding because it will help protect your baby against sickness.
+Breastfeed just before smoking (or using nicotine replacement therapy) to reduce the amount of toxins your baby will ingest through breast milk.